The remains of a enormous earthen figure of unknown origins cuts across a rural Wisconsin road.

 Sprawled across a rural county road in the rolling hills of southern Wisconsin are… the severed legs of an ancient humanoid giant?

-The Mound Builder civilization that once thrived in the American heartland left thousands of strange earthworks scattered over the land, mostly next to rivers.
-These piles of carefully-crafted earth almost certainly had a sacred significance to their makers, but archaeologists and even Native Americans don’t know for sure how they were used or why they were built.
+The Mound Builder civilization that once thrived in the American heartland left thousands of earthworks scattered over the land, mostly next to rivers.
+These piles of carefully-crafted earth almost certainly had a sacred significance to their makers, but archaeologists and even other Native Americans don’t know for sure how they were used or why they were built.
 Over a thousand years old, the unique “effigy mounds” were made by people who left no written record and whose culture disappeared long ago.

 Hundreds of these fascinating effigies, most of them shaped like animals, still dot the Upper Midwest and parts of the South.
-When settlers first moved into the Ohio and Mississippi valleys in the 1800s, they would have found thousands of these effigies on the land as their ploughs and axes peeled back the wilderness.
+When white settlers first moved into the Ohio and Mississippi valleys in the 1800s, they would have found thousands of these effigies on the land as their ploughs and axes peeled back the wilderness.
 Some of these earthworks were quite tiny, some large.
 The majority vanished into agriculture, deliberately or accidentally wiped out.
 (Many that survive today are barely discernible from the ground, and they’re often hard to appreciate without getting an aerial view.)

-Effigy mounds depicted both real and mythological creatures–from the bears scattered along the ridgetop overlooking the Mississippi at Effigy Mounds National Monument in eastern Iowa to the tadpole-like figures, frogs, thunderbirds, deer, beaver, cats, turtles, serpents and other more problematic beasts that (amazingly) still survive in parts of Wisconsin, Minnesota, Illinois, and southern Ohio.
+Effigy mounds depicted both real and mythological creatures–from the bears scattered along the ridge overlooking the Mississippi at Effigy Mounds National Monument in eastern Iowa to the tadpole-like figures, frogs, thunderbirds, deer, beaver, cats, turtles, serpents and other more problematic beasts that (amazingly) still survive in parts of Wisconsin, Minnesota, Illinois, and southern Ohio.
 Some, but by no means all, mounds were used for human burials.
 Man Mound may indeed contain men, or at least human bones: we don’t know, because it’s never been excavated.

 One of the strangest effigies, Man Mound is located in a tiny county park four miles northeast of Baraboo, Wisconsin.
 True to its name, the mound is the only surviving example of an anthropomorphic effigy mound.
 (There were once at least five.)

 Yet what kind of a person it depicts is a mystery.
 Some speculate that the “man” is a shamanic figure, since he is toting two horns on his head–perhaps part of a bison headdress.
 Another plausible theory is that the “man” is actually a Ho-Chunk (Winnebago) hero-god who descended to earth to fight giants and evil spirits.
-Archaeologists think that Man Mound was built in the Late Woodland Period, probably around 1000 A.D., about the time Leif Erikson sailed to America.
+Archaeologists believe that Man Mound was built in the Late Woodland Period, probably around 1000 A.D., about the time Leif Erikson sailed to America.
 (The chances of the mound depicting a Norse visitor from across the sea, wearing an equally farfetched helmet, are extremely unlikely, but tantalizing to imagine…)

 Theories about a “Lost Race” from the Old World that came to America and built the mounds actually filled the annals of antiquarian fantasy in the 19th century.
 Historians once speculated that the creators of Man Mound and the other amazing earthworks dotting southwestern Wisconsin were refugees from Atlantis or even the Lost Tribe of Israel–partly because they deemed Native Americans too uncivilized to create lasting monuments.